learn-monogame/learn-monogame.github.io/docs/explanation/README.md

 # Explanation

-[Explanation](https://documentation.divio.com/explanation/), or discussions, clarify and illuminate a particular topic.
-They broaden the documentation's coverage of a topic.
+[Explanation](https://diataxis.fr/explanation/) is discussion that clarifies and illuminates a particular topic.
+Explanation is understanding-oriented.

 There are none right now.